ont-app/sparql-client/README.md

 (ns ...
   (:require
      ...
-    [ont-app.sparql-client.core :refer :all]
+    [ont-app.sparql-client.core :as client]
-    [ont-app.igraph.core :refer :all]
+    [ont-app.igraph.core :refer :as igraph :refer :all]
     [ont-app.vocabulary.core :as voc]
     ...
     ))